Kirezi/tick-tac-toe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

-#GAME IS ACCESSIBLE ON THE FOLLOWING LINL
+#GAME IS ACCESSIBLE ON THE FOLLOWING LINK:

 https://tic-tac-toe-game-98536.firebaseapp.com/

 ## Development server